- Related Links

-We seek to accomplish this mission by striving to be:
+We seek to accomplish this mission through our seven Anchor Points:

 Taylor University is firmly committed to the lordship of Jesus Christ and evangelical Christianity.
 To assure the central place of Christian principles in the philosophy and life of the University, the trustees, administration, faculty, and staff believe that:

 The Life Together Covenant (LTC) identifies Taylor’s expectations for living in community as we seek to fulfill our mission.
 It is impossible to create a community with expectations totally acceptable to every member.
 Nevertheless, certain responsibilities and expectations must be specified to assure orderly community life.